docQodly/docs/docs/concepts/orda/data-model.md

 title: Data Model Objects
 ---

-The ORDA technology is based upon an automatic mapping of an underlying relational database structure to a data model (this concept can be viewed as an included and enhanced [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping)), along with powerful features such as computed attributes or dataclass functions.
+The ORDA technology is based upon an automatic mapping of an underlying relational database structure to a data model (this concept can be viewed as an included and enhanced [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping)), along with powerful features such as calculated attributes or dataclass functions.
 It also provides access to data through entity and entity selection objects.

 As a result, ORDA exposes the whole database as a set of data model objects.